FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 1. Load the plugin settings page.
 1. Change from Web Font to SVG and save.
+1. Install the Classic Editor plugin
-1. Create a new post (which will be in the Classic Editor)
+1. Create a new post with the Classic Editor
 1. Click the "Add Font Awesome" button
 1. Search for something, and click to insert an icon from the results

-**WordPress 5.0**

-Setup the integration environment as above, but also do the following editor integration tests intead:

-1. Install the Classic Editor plugin
-1. Create a post with the Classic Editor
-1. Click the "Add Font Awesome" media button
-1. Search for something, and click to insert an icon from the results
 1. Create a new post, switching to the Gutenberg / Block Editor
-1. Expect to see a compatibility warning that the Icon Chooser is not enabled, but otherwise expect the Block Editor to function normally

-**WordPress 5.4**

-Setup the integration environment as above.
-Do the same tests as on 5.0, but also expect the Icon Chooser to be enabled within the Block Editor:

-1. Create a post with the Block Editor
+1. Add an icon block to a post
-1. Activate the Icon Chooser
 1. Search for something, and click to insert an icon from the results
+1. style the icon
+1. Add a RichText icon (inline)
+1. style that too

 **WordPress latest**